-London is at the heart of the scoot commute, where the narrow roads provide no segregated space for cyclists, and the traffic congestion means that we totally rely on public transport.
+London is at the heart of kick scooter commuting, the narrow roads provide no segregated space for cyclists, and the traffic congestion means that we totally rely on public transport.
 So for those looking for another option to get around the capital, there's only one logical way to turn, to the scooter commute.

 Scooting is so fun and easy, I can’t emphasise enough how important these two factors are, especially when it comes to your typical working week.
 When getting in a car basically means sitting in a traffic jam for god knows how long, two wheels is often quicker, and of course healthier.
-But if you’re like me and perturbed by the potential road danger on a bike, take to the pavements, through parks, and back streets, on a different set of two wheels – a kick scooter.
+But if you’re like me and perturbed by the potential road danger on a bike, take to the pavements, through parks and back streets on a different set of two wheels – a kick scooter.

-My destination being Old Street Station, I could have taken the underground, I could have kept my SwiftyONE folded, stepped into a queue, ridden the escalators down underground, waited for a train on the northern line, and completed my journey underneath the city in stale air.
+My destination being Old Street Station, I could have taken the underground, kept my SwiftyONE folded, stepped into a queue, ridden the escalators down underground.
+Then waited for a train on the northern line and completed my journey underneath the city in stale air.
 But it was a sunny day, so I hopped on, manoeuvring, self-propelled through the crowds.

 I scooted on, stopping at junctions and crossing ahead of pedestrians.
 Passing cafes, interesting shops, I could stop for a second to investigate something that caught my eye, a new restaurant, a cosy looking pub.
 A welcome downhill section leading to my destination at Old Street Station was a chance to cool off, turning left and right, snaking down the broad pedestrianised section lined with trees.

-As a comparison, by checking the distance on Google maps, on foot it says 47 minutes, by car it says 19 minutes, and by tube 8 minutes.
-So if I was in a hurry, I’d choose the tube, but cycling I just find too frightening now, as much as I love cycling, I have found a new set of wheels, a new love, my SwiftyONE.
+As a comparison, by checking the distance on Google maps, on foot it says 47 mins, by car it says 19 mins, and by tube 8 mins.
+So, if I was in a hurry I’d choose the tube, but cycling I just find too frightening now, as much as I love cycling, I have found a new set of wheels, a new love, my SwiftyONE.
 I'm proud to now call myself a scooter commuter!